miguelsolans/web-lesi/portfolio/README.md

 # 	Portfolio

-*Portfolio* is a project created with nodeJS technology, MongoDB and several external APIs, all built with JavaScript language.
+*Portfolio* is a project created with nodeJS technology, MongoDB and several external APIs, all built with JavaScript.
 This web-app *Portfolio* may work not only as a Currculumn Vitae but also as a free space for his owner to upload and display their own content, integrating severals social networks.

 #   Dependencies